Questions Parents

 Each age group has a schedule tailored to their developmental needs.
 You can see a sample daily schedule on our Curriculum page.

 We believe communication with families is essential.
 At pickup, your child's teacher will share a brief update on how their day went.
 For infants and toddlers, we provide daily sheets tracking feeding, sleep, diapering, and mood.
-Our teachers are also available to answer questions and share observations throughout the year — you'll never feel out of the loop.
+Our teachers are also available to answer questions and share observations throughout the year.
+You will never feel out of the loop.

-Separation anxiety is completely normal — for children and parents alike.
+Separation anxiety is completely normal, and it affects children and parents alike.
 Our teachers are experienced at helping children through this transition with patience, warmth, and consistency.
 We'll work with you to create a gentle drop-off routine that helps your child feel secure.

 Most children settle in beautifully within a few weeks.
 We will always communicate honestly with you about how your child is adjusting, and we're happy to check in with you during the day if you need reassurance.

-There is a $350 annual registration fee (cash only, non-refundable) that must be paid once per year at enrollment.
+There is a $350 annual registration fee (cash only, non-refundable) that must be paid once per year at enrollment, prior to your child's first day.
 Weekly tuition rates vary by program and age group.
-You can find our full 2025/2026 tuition schedule on our Tuition Information page, or contact us directly for a breakdown specific to your child's program.
+You can find our full tuition schedule on our Tuition Information page, or contact us directly for a breakdown specific to your child's program.

 We offer three payment plan options: bi-weekly, every 4 weeks, and Tuition Express (weekly auto-draft).
 Your payment plan is selected at registration and cannot be changed without prior arrangement.
 A $30 late fee applies to payments not received on time.
 Full details are on our Tuition Information page.